 (S7) q + r = d + e

-Still, we have 22 variables and only 4 equations.
-These variables can be “packed” to a set of 8 variables which represent the “macro-intervals”, i.e. the steps of the grama-s.
-In this approach, shruti-s are sort of “subatomic” particles which these “macro-intervals” are made of… Now we need only 4 auxiliary equations to determine the scale.
-These may be provided by acoustic information, with intervals measured in cents.
-First we express that the sum of the variables, the octave, is equal to 1200 cents:
+We still have 22 variables and only 4 equations.
+These variables can be "packed" into a set of 8 variables representing the "macro-intervals", i.e. the steps of the grama-s.
+In this approach the shruti-s are a kind of "subatomic" particles of which these "macro-intervals" are made… Now we need only 4 auxiliary equations to determine the scale.
+These can be provided by acoustic information where the intervals are counted in cents.
+First we express that the sum of the variables, the octave, is equal to 1200 cents.
+(A larger value, e.g. 1204, could be used to devise extended octaves).

 (S8) (a + b + c) + (d + e) + (f + g + h + i) + (j + k + l) + m + (n + o + p) + (q + r) + (s + t + u + v) = 1200